-General dates for '20-'21
+General dates for '21-'22 (Note: if the due date falls on a weekend the due date will extend to Monday after the due date)

 August Local orientation re: evaluation process.

 Archdiocesan New teacher orientation re: Professional Development Committee plan and evaluation process.

 Sept.
 New teachers set Professional Development Goals (kept at school).

 Sept./Oct.
-First formal evaluation of 1 st and 2 nd year teachers.
+First formal evaluation of 1st and 2nd year teachers.

 Begin evaluation process for all staff.

 Nov./Jan.
 Evaluation process continues.

-Feb./March Evaluation of all staff continues, $2^{nd}$ formal evaluation of $1^{st}$ and $2^{nd}$ year teachers.
+Feb./March Evaluation of all staff continues, 2nd formal evaluation of 1st and 2nd year teachers.

 March Teachers reflection responses to current year's goals are due.
 Principals complete evaluation forms.
 Formal evaluation conferences are held when necessary and appropriate.
 Teachers have 2 weeks to respond in writing to the formal evaluation.

-April 15 th Principals shall begin to offer contracts to renewing teachers.
-May 1 st Deadline for Principals to offer contracts to renewing teachers, as appropriate.
+April 15th Principals shall begin to offer contracts to renewing teachers.

+May 1st Deadline for Principals to offer contracts to renewing teachers, as appropriate.
 The offered contracts must be signed as described in policy #4310.
 Teachers must be notified of non-renewal by this date.

 Teachers have one week from the time they receive contracts to return contracts signed or unsigned with letters of resignation.
 Any requests for extensions shall be made in writing by teachers, and the responses to such requests shall also be made in writing.

-May 8 th Teachers begin formulating goals for the next year.
-May 15 th Teachers submit professional development goals for next year.
+May 8th Teachers begin formulating goals for the next year.

+May 15th Teachers submit professional development goals for next year.

 Principals provide feedback as appropriate.

-May 29 th Teachers submit revised goals.
+May 29th Teachers submit revised goals.
 These are kept at the local schools.

-Contract Suspension/Cancellation For Default Under Contract - Teachers